Changissnz/selfinterest/README.md

 "sprawl".
 Here is a pseudo-profound saying on this: what is strong exclusively at the center cannot be strong outside of the center.
-Self-interest, a force from the self, has objectives that may extend from those relatively smaller demands to persist life in the host.
+Self-interest, a force from the self, has objectives that may extend from those relatively smaller demands that persist life in the host.
 There are objectives born from what can be phrased as needs for the extraordinary, recognition of the greater path, et cetera.
 The recognition by self-interest of one objective being more valuable than another displaces an equilibrium that was for the other objective, but now, the self